sparrowcode/PermissionsKit/README.md

 import SPPermissions
 ```

 Its required becouse library split to modules.
-After import you see available permission by typing `SPPermissions.Permission.camera`.
+After import you see available permission by typing `SPPermissions.Permission.camera` for example.

 ## Easy Start